Sung-Huan/ANNOgesic/docs/source/subcommands.rst

     basic arguments:
       --project_path PROJECT_PATH, -pj PROJECT_PATH
                             Path of the project folder.
-      --program PROGRAM, -p PROGRAM
+      --program {TSS,PS}, -p {TSS,PS}
-                            Which feature you want to predict, please assign "TSS" or "processing_site".
-Default is TSS.
+                            The feature to predict.
+Please assign "TSS" or "PS".
+                            Default is "TSS".
       --fasta_files FASTA_FILES [FASTA_FILES ...], -f FASTA_FILES [FASTA_FILES ...]
                             Paths of the query genome fasta files.
       --annotation_files ANNOTATION_FILES [ANNOTATION_FILES ...], -g ANNOTATION_FILES [ANNOTATION_FILES ...]
                             Paths of the query genome gff files.
       --tex_notex_libs TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...], -tl TEX_NOTEX_LIBS [TEX_NOTEX_LIBS ...]
-                            The libraries of TEX+/- wig files.
+                            TEX+/- wig files for TSSpredator.
 The format is: wig_file_path:TEX+/-(tex or notex):condition_id(intege
                             r):replicate_id(alphabet):strand(+ or -).
 If multiple
                             wig files need to be assigned, please use spaces to separate the wig files.
-For an example,
+For example,
-                            $WIG_PATH_1:tex:1:a:+ $WIG_PATH_2:tex:1:a:-.
+                            my_lib_tex_forward.wig:tex:1:a:+
+                            my_lib_tex_reverse.wig:tex:1:a:-.
       --replicate_tex REPLICATE_TEX [REPLICATE_TEX ...], -rt REPLICATE_TEX [REPLICATE_TEX ...]
-                            This value is the minimal number of replicates that a TSS has to be detected.
+                            This value is the minimal number of replicates that a TSS has to be detected in.
 The format is
                             $NUMBERofCONDITION_$NUMBERofREPLICATE.
 If different
                             --replicate_tex values need to be assigned to different conditions, please use spaces to separate them.
-For an example, 1_2 2_2 3_3.
-It means that --replicate_tex is 2 in number 1 and number 2 conditions.
+For example, 1_2 2_2 3_3 means that --replicate_tex is 2 in number 1 and number 2 conditions.
 In number 3 condition, --replicate_tex is
                             3. For assigning the same --replicate_tex to all